kubernetes/website/docs/concepts/tools/kubectl/object-management-overview.md

 - Commands do not integrate with change review processes
 - Commands do not provide an audit trail associated with changes
 - Commands do not provide a source of record beside what is live
-- Commands do not provide a template for bootstrapping new applications
+- Commands do not provide a template for bootstrapping new objects

 <!---
 For a tutorial on how to use Imperative Commands for app management, see: